tranvansang/zoned-date/README.md

 # API

 `Dateo` is a sub-class of Date.
-It has all the methods of Date, some of them are overrided to be timezone-aware, and some of them are added for convenience.
+It has all the methods of Date, some of them are overrided to be timezone-aware, and some methods are added for convenience.

 ## List of overrided and new methods:

 ### Static method
-- `set/get Date.defaultOffset`: set/get the default timezone offset in hour (no sign reverse.
+- `set/get Dateo.defaultOffset`: set/get the default timezone offset in hour (no sign reverse.
 For example: GMT+9 is 9).
 The default value is 0.

 ### Wallclock methods